Di998/electricty_spatial_utils/README.md

 ### 1. `get_geojson_file.py`

 This script downloads the GeoJSON file from a specified server using an API.
-Ensure that the API configuration (e.g., endpoint, parameters) is correctly set within the script before running.
+Ensure that the API configuration (e.g., endpoint) is correctly set within the script before running.

 **Command:**